What we do

 If an exploration well doesn’t find oil or gas or where volumes from an existing well decline, the well would be decommissioned and the site restored to its former use.

-Any decommissioning programme is independently inspected, and approval sought from the Health and Safety Executive.
+Any decommissioning programme is independently inspected, and approval sought from the Heath and Safety Executive.

 The site is always restored to the satisfaction of the landowner and the Environment Agency before the Permit can be relinquished.
-The Local Planning Authority also conducts inspections to verify compliance with Planning Conditions, and that the restoration is to an acceptable standard.
+The local planning authority also conducts inspections to verify compliance and that the restoration is to an acceptable standard.